 Setting this to yes will cause the server to send NS records along with the SOA record for negative answers.
 The default is no.

-Note

-Not yet implemented in BIND 9.

 Not yet implemented in BIND 9.

 trust-anchor-telemetry

 Causes named to send specially-formed queries once per day to domains for which trust anchors have been configured via trusted-keys, managed-keys, or dnssec-validation auto.